johant87/usabilla_test/README.md

 # Usabilla Test

-A simple form built with CSS only with some creative use of background images to change radio buttons into interesting icons.
+A simple form built with CSS only(JavaScript was not allowed) with some creative use of background images to change radio buttons into interesting icons.

 * Changed radio buttons to image
 * All icons are from a single sprite